HusseinKamal/DecomposeNavigationKMP/README.md

+#This is JetpackCompose example app for Decompose Navigation Library for KMP project

 This is a Kotlin Multiplatform project targeting Android, iOS.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.